-Bredin Prat, one of the top French business law firms, is reputed for providing advice of the highest quality and sophistication in its selected practice areas, namely: corporate law / mergers and acquisitions, securities and financial law, international litigation and arbitration, tax law, competition and European law, financing and banking law, restructuring and insolvency, employment law and public law.
+Bredin Prat, one of the top French business law firms, is reputed for providing advice of the highest quality and sophistication in its selected practice areas, namely: corporate law / mergers and acquisitions, securities and financial law, international litigation and arbitration, tax law, competition and European law, financing and banking law, restructuring and insolvency, employment law, public law and digital law.

 Founded in 1966, the firm was first renowned for its expertise in general litigation and arbitration before focussing more on corporate law in the 1980s.
 Over the last thirty years, Bredin Prat has indeed worked on most of the major public M&A transactions in France, both domestic and cross-border, including high-profile privatizations and landmark contested takeovers.

 At an international level, Bredin Prat has developed a unique approach enabling it to work on all cross-border files with international integrated teams of lawyers from firms who are among the best in their jurisdiction.
-The Best Friends network, created ten years ago, comprises, in Europe, the law firms Bonelli Erede Pappalardo (Italy), Bredin Prat (France), De Brauw Blackstone Westbroek (Netherlands), Hengeler Mueller (Germany), Slaughter and May (United Kingdom) and Uría Ménendez (Spain).
-The Best Friends currently have 27 offices and more than 2,000 lawyers worldwide.
+The Best Friends network, created ten years ago, comprises, in Europe, the law firms Bonelli Erede (Italy), Bredin Prat (France), De Brauw (Netherlands), Hengeler Mueller (Germany), Slaughter and May (United Kingdom) and Uría Ménendez (Spain).
+The Best Friends currently have 32 offices and more than 2,500 lawyers worldwide.